cosmicjs/simple-react-blog/README.md

 ### [View Demo](https://cosmic-react-blog.vercel.app)

 ### React + Next.js + Cosmic
 This blog uses Next.js to create a React blog.
+It uses Next.js 13 and the new `app` organization structure which takes advantage of [React Server Components](https://nextjs.org/docs/getting-started/react-essentials#server-components).
 It connects to the Cosmic API via the [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk).
-Manage your content from your Cosmic Bucket Dashboard.
-Simple.

 ## Getting Started
 1. Log in to Cosmic and install the [Simple React Blog template](https://www.cosmicjs.com/marketplace/templates/simple-react-blog).